melaniebrgr/learning-computer-science/05-system-design/02-frontend/01-react/02-react.md

 ### useOptimistic

 Optimistically update the UI as you wait for the mutation request (PUT, POST, DELETE) to complete, assuming that in most cases the request is successful.
-The case where the request errors does need to be handle however.
-One way to do this is to wrap the request in a try catch and its its successful or unsuccessful, calling a revalidate method to trigger the component render with the "source of truth" data from the database.
+The request error case must be handled additionally, e.g. by wrapping the request in a try catch and its unsuccessful, calling a revalidate method to trigger the component render with the "source of truth" data from the database.

 ```tsx
 import { useOptimistic, useState, useRef, startTransition } from "react";